oduameh/node-course/docs/Instructions/firewall-logging.md

 :::

-Once your `config.json` file has been updated, go ahead and save `ctrl + o` and exit `ctrl + x`
+Save the `config.json` file with `ctrl + o` and exit with `ctrl + x`.

-To make these changes active, we need to restart the node.
+Restart the node to activate these changes:

 ```
 sudo systemctl restart node.service
 ```

-Give it a few seconds and then check to make sure the service is running.
+Verify the service is running:

 ```
 sudo systemctl status node.service
 ```

-You can also query the tip again.
+Query the tip to confirm the node is active:

 ```
 cardano-cli query tip --testnet-magic 2